louiss0/forastro/apps/docs/src/content/docs/templates/astro-minimal.md

+---
-# For Astro Minimal Template
+title: For Astro Minimal Template
+description: ""
+---

 This template is a template that is created with purpose of creating simple sites with taliwind and Astro.
 You can create simple sites with this template by making good use of